lemuria-wchen/DialogVED/README.md

 **Note**: DialogVED-VAE-Standard has a size of latent size 32, where DialogVED-VAE-Large has a size of latent size 64.
 DialogVED-Seq2Seq has no latent variable, it's a pure seq2seq model with the same training setting like DialogVED.
 It may perform better in scenarios where diversity of responses is less important.

+### Fine-tuning on your own dialogye datasets!

+To DO

 ### Fine-tuning

 #### Data preparation